-Innsbruck, the capital of Austria’s Tirol region, really is the city for everyone.
-Where else can you have lunch in town, browse the shops and then move on to a mountain restaurant for a leisurely afternoon coffee?
+Innsbruck, the capital of Austria’s Tyrol region, really is the city for everyone.
+Where else can you have lunch and shop in a charming town, enjoy iconic architecture and historic sites, then move to the top of a mountain for epic views, a leisurely afternoon coffee or a romantic dinner?
+This essential guide will help you plan your day (or more!) of Innsbruck sightseeing.

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]